Ella-Hoeppner/Quoot/README.md

     Quoot simply reifies this straightforward extension of the unquote semantics, and lets you use unquotes at the top level as a way to signify that the code should be run a stage before normal evaluation.
 In fact, you can even use multiple nested unquotes at the top-level, to have multiple stages of pre-processing before the normal code is evaluated.
 * Radically extensible syntax via custom delimiters and prefixes.
   * By default quoot will have the delimiters `(...)` for lists, `[...]` for literal lists (i.e. lists that don't get treated as a function application), `{...}` for hashmaps, `#[...]` for ordered hashmaps, and `#{...}` for sets.
 However, you can also introduce arbitrary new delimiters in your own code, using the `(#delimiter opening closing tag)` special form.
-  * For instance, `<` and `>` are normally treated as normal symbols that can be used as part of symbols.
+  * For instance, `<` and `>` are normally treated as regular characters that can be used as part of symbols.
 But if you were writing a DSL and wanted a delimiter that represented some special kind of form or data structure, you could declare `(#delimiter < > alligators)`.
 From then on, the parser would treat `<` and `>` as the opening and closing delimiters for a new type of form.
 Forms using these delimiters will be parsed as lists with the provided tag as their first element, e.g. a string like `<are scary!>` would be parsed as a list `(alligators are scary!)`.
   * Similarly, `(#prefix prefix-marker tag)` can be used to introduce new unary prefix operators, like the quote and unquote operators `'` and `~`, such that forms marked with these prefixes expand to tagged lists.
 For instance, if you used `(#prefix @ dereference)`, then the string `@my-atom` will be parsed as `(dereference my-atom)`.
   * Both custom delimiters and custom prefixes can be limited to only apply in certain scopes, rather than to the entire proceeding file.
 For instance, if you have an embedded DSL and some function or operator `process-my-dsl` for processing quoted programs in that DSL, you will be able to denote that the custom delimiters and prefixes for that language only apply inside `(process-my-dsl ...)` forms, and elsewhere the parsing will be unaffected.
   * Unfortunately, this capability might make static analaysis very difficult or impossible.